FerosC101/GENE/SETUP.md

 ## API Keys Configuration

-This project uses environment variables to secure API keys.
-Follow these steps to set up your development environment:
+This project uses environment variables and configuration files to secure API keys. **NO API keys are stored in the repository.**

 ### 1. Create `.env` file